 WordPress is open software you can use it to create a beautiful website, blog, or app.

-Download latest WordPress package going to wordpress.org.
-New versions of WordPress keeps on coming with better features with every version.
+Download the latest WordPress package going to wordpress.org.
+New versions of WordPress keep on coming with better features with every version.

 Install WordPress to your Localhost